Scenario Analysis in Line with the TCFD Recommendations

 The JFE Group endorses the Challenge Zero declaration and will rise to the challenge of pursuing innovation.

 The Ministry of Economy, Trade and Industry (METI), in collaboration with Keidanren and the New Energy and Industrial Technology Development Organization (NEDO), has been tackling a project called the Zero-Emission Challenge.
 The project is preparing a list of companies generating innovation toward realizing a decarbonized society and providing investors and other stakeholders with useful information on them.
-At the TCFD Summit 2021 on October 5, 2021, approximately 600 companies, both listed and unlisted, were announced as Zero Emissions Challenge Companies.
-These organizations are boldly accepting the challenge of innovation to realize a decarbonized society, and the JFE Group was selected as one of them.
+The JFE Group was designated as one of approximately 600 listed and unlisted companies in the Zero-Emission Challenge, announced at the TCFD Summit 2021 as part of Japan’s efforts toward achieving a decarbonized society.

 The JFE Group publishes information on specific initiatives through the following website.